GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/multi-cluster-mesh-gke-fleet-api/README.md

 # Multi-cluster mesh on GKE (fleet API)

-The following example shows how to create a multi-cluster mesh for two private clusters on GKE.
+The following blueprint shows how to create a multi-cluster mesh for two private clusters on GKE.
 Anthos Service Mesh with automatic control plane management is set up for clusters using the Fleet API.
 This can only be done if the clusters are in a single project and in the same VPC.
 In this particular case both clusters having being deployed to different subnets in a shared VPC.

-The diagram below depicts the architecture of the example.
+The diagram below depicts the architecture of the blueprint.

 ![Architecture](architecture.png)